davidson16807/sublime_contextual_move/README.md

 # Sublime Contexual Move Keys
 Ctrl+IJKL to move.
 Other keys toggle move behavior.
 You can move across characters, words, search results, tabs, and more.

+## The Gist
-## The GistCtrl+ijkl are contextual arrow keys.
-By default, they move the cursor a character at a time.
+Ctrl+ijkl are contextual arrow keys.
+By default, they move the cursor one character at a time.
 If you open the search panel, they'll move between search results.

 You can press other keys to toggle their behavior: